graalvm/graalvm-demos/micronaut-webapp/README.md

 ### Api

-Common classes shared by both the `frontend` and the `Todo-service`.
+Common classes shared by both the `frontend` and the `todo-service`.

 ### Load tests